mspych/blog/content/blog/apple-watch/index.md

 * Unlocking my Mac (honestly feels like magic)
 * Tracking all workouts and steps (I do like to [close my rings](https://www.apple.com/uk/watch/close-your-rings/))
 * Silent Alarm (no sound).
 The watch will vibrate (give haptic feedback).
 While I wake up without the alarm (#routines) it’s super handy if you don’t want to wake your spouse when catching that early morning flight.
 * On few occasions I will use the flashlight.
-Again, helpful when you don’t want to blinded by the lights in the room during the night when navigating that weird hotel room layout.
+Again, helpful when you don’t want to blinded by the lights during the night.
 * Changing tracks and controlling the volume on any device that’s currently playing
 * Capturing ideas using [Drafts](https://birchtree.me/blog/drafts-5-on-apple-watch-review/)